ANM-P4F/ESP32CamClassificationTfjs/README.md

-# ESP32CamClassificationTfjs
+# README #

-ESP32-CAM: Object classification with Tensorflow.js
+This project uses ESP32-CAM module and Tensorflow.js for object classification